PrincetonUniversity/intro_ml_libs/jax/README.md

 ```
 $ module load anaconda3/2021.11
-$ conda create --name jax-gpu python=3.8 matplotlib
+$ conda create --name jax-gpu python=3.9 matplotlib
 $ conda activate jax-gpu
-$ pip install jax jaxlib==0.1.67+cuda110 -f https://storage.googleapis.com/jax-releases/jax_releases.html
+$ pip install "jax[cuda11_cudnn82]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

-See the GPU example job below.
-The correct environment modules to use in the Slurm script are `cudatoolkit/11.0` and `cudnn/cuda-11.0/8.0.2`.
+The correct environment modules to use in the Slurm script are `cudatoolkit/11.3`, `cudnn/cuda-11.x/8.2.0` and `nvhpc/21.5`.
+The `nvhpc/21.5` module is needed to avoid the error: `ptxas returned an error during compilation of ptx to sass`

 ### Adroit (GPU)